Changissnz/selfinterest/README.md

 The sphere of influence acts as a radius of effective power an individual has with respect to their vicinity.
-Any individual that uses the language of ideals to propagate their own vision onto the rest of the world discovers a harsh lesson in the reality of constraints that contains them because of the spatio-temporal limits, their sphere of influence.
+Any individual that uses the language of ideals to propagate their own vision onto the rest of the world discovers a harsh lesson in the reality of constraints that contain them because of the spatio-temporal limits, their sphere of influence.
 Their words of ideals can only go so far without there being misinterpretation.
 Furthermore, their words of ideals must manifest themselves in forms of examples instead of the purity that is incontrovertible yet also not specified enough to bear actual effect.
-Through paradigms such as the sphere of influence, what one individual believes is a selfish intrusion, masquerading under the language of ideals, onto themself is according to the definitions of another individual based on their self-interest, for the order, that is, the greater good that is for collective instead of individual gain.
+Through paradigms such as the sphere of influence, what one individual believes is a selfish intrusion, masquerading under the language of ideals, according to the definitions of another individual based on their self-interest, for the order, that is, the greater good that is for collective instead of individual gain.
 The sphere of influence is an abstract structure that allows one individual to impose practices, stemming from their self-interest, and another individual to have to abide by those practices.
 This abstract structure is, in effect, one of the cornerstone paradigms for understanding the economizing of power according to self-interest, a force that may attempt to supercede in relevance of authority to the self-interests of others, or a force that, through the pragmatism of utmost consideration for the social construct, drives an individual to pretend one way to satisfy their aims of another wanted outcome.

 ## More on philosophies of self-interest #29